Book A Medical Consultation

 Other FAQs

-Your surgeon will help advise on how to take care of your eyes during this time.
+Dr Looi will help advise on how to take care of your eyes during this time.

 To ensure the lowest chance of needing an adjustment procedure, it is best for your surgeon to assess the extent of lift during the surgery.
 In order to do this, you have to be awake during the surgery.

 Hence, only light sedation is employed in ptosis surgery.
 Deeper sedation is only provided in the early part of the surgery so that you do not feel the pain of the local anaesthetic injections.
 Following that, you may feel the odd spot of discomfort as pressure sensations around the eyes are intact.
-Should this occur, let your surgeon know.
+Should this occur, do let your surgeon know.

 Many patients have often expressed how delighted they were that the surgical process was a lot smoother than they had expected.
 Pre-op counselling is therefore crucial in preparing patients psychologically for a surgical journey.

 As contact lens wear can pose a risk to re-drooping of the eyelid, it is not advisable to continue contact lens wear after ptosis repair.
 If one does not wish to wear spectacles, one can consider refractive surgery or LASIK first prior to ptosis repair surgery.
+In the older patient who has already developed cataracts, it may be prudent to have the cataract surgeries performed first as any eye surgery that requires the eyelids to be kept apart by eyelid retractors pose a risk of eyelid droop.
+Dr Looi will assess the patient’s eyelid and eye condition and provide the most appropriate advice regarding timing of surgeries.

 The type of ptosis surgery employed depends largely on what needs to be addressed in each patient.